twinfoundation/rights-management/packages/rights-management-pap-entity-storage/docs/reference/classes/PolicyAdministrationPointComponentEntityStorage.md

 `EntityCondition`\<`IOdrlPolicy`\>

-The conditions to use for the query.
+The conditions to query the entity storage with.

 ##### cursor?